JKobygold/Project-2/README.md

 ##### future releases
 * as this is a group project there are items and nice-to-haves that were ultimately left off.
-    1) including trending items on a big box store, we tried to get keys to various stores such as Walmart, Best-Buy, and Target but were unable to.
+    1) Trending items on a big box store, we tried to get APIkeys to various stores such as Walmart, Best-Buy, and Target but were unable to, perhaps related to the current events.

-    2)
+    2) The EmailAuthProvider configured to require the user to enter a display name (defaults to true).

+    3) The EmailAuthProvider configured to allow user cross device sign-in, and enable OAuth.

-    3) calm audio playlist that is user controlled.
+    4) calm audio playlist that is user controlled.